nowsecure/secure-mobile-development/sensitive_data/2014-06-05-fully-validate-ssl-tsl.md

 ## Allow All Hostname Fail

-Another common developer mistake in the implementation of SSL is to set a permissive host name verifier.
-In this case the SSL cert is still validated, so it will not accept self signed certificates.
-However, if you have a certificate issued for blahblahblah.com from a valid CA installed on the phone, you can use this cert to mitm and sign traffic for any app that "allows all hostnames".
+Another common developer mistake in the implementation of SSL is to set a permissive hostname verifier.
+In this case the SSL cert is still validated, so it will not accept self-signed certificates.
+However, if you have a certificate issued for blahblahblah.com from a valid CA installed on the phone, you can use this cert to MITM and sign traffic for any app that "allows all hostnames".

 An example of the developer mistake would look something like the following on Android: